• Home

 Trust the Experts!

+Anxiety in childcare, school & socially.
+It’s also effective for high school students recently my client a 14 year old girl finally could return to school after missing 1 year due to anxiety after covid.
+Separation anxiety has increased in every age group since covid.
+Sleeptalk ®️ works by building the child’s confidence and strengthening their connection to their parents so they have an I breakable loving bond.
+When children are securely attached they happily leave their parents side.
 Overcoming separation anxiety in children is a journey that requires understanding, patience, and compassionate support from parents and caregivers.
 By implementing the strategies for separation anxiety in child care discussed in this blog, you can help your child develop the necessary emotional skills to thrive in childcare settings and beyond.
 However, if your child's separation anxiety persists or significantly impacts their well-being and daily life, consider exploring additional resources, such as hypnotherapy services.
 Hypnotherapy has shown promising results in helping children cope with anxiety by accessing the subconscious mind and promoting relaxation and emotional healing.
 If you want to explore hypnotherapy as a potential solution for your child's separation anxiety, Fresh Start Hypnotherapy will provide you with the right guidance and support.
 Contact us today!